saschazar21/rushhour/README.md

 #### Solution

-> Code is worth a thausand words...
+> Code is worth a thousand words...
 > But please note, that the following code snippets are not actual code, it's simplified dummy code.

 ##### Entry point of the heuristic: